GISupportICRC/SustainableDevelopment/README.md

           this._mode = "/updateFeatures"
         } else{
           new Message({
-            message: 'Please choose one of the following options: "add", "update" or "delete"' });
+            message: 'Please choose one of the following options: "add" or "update"' });
         }